Hit by pandemic, IFFI’s virtual-physical format is main show this year

 The pall of the pandemic sat heavy on this year’s edition of IFFI, which concluded on Sunday.
 It was visible in the absence of any large crowds near any of the seven venues where the movies were screened.
 To compare, queues were longer outside the entrances to the several offshore casinos in Goa, just a few hundred meters north on Mandovi.

 It is the first time IFFI was conducted in this hybrid fashion of physical and virtual screenings.
-Officials said nearly a 1000 people across the country watched movies online, and around 3500 registered themselves to be physically present at one of the seven screens near ESG, officials who managed the festival said.
+Officials who managed the festival said nearly a 1000 people across the country watched movies online, and around 3500 registered themselves to be physically present at one of the seven screens near ESG.

 IFFI director Chaitanya Prasad said the festival was “very meticulously planned”.